US Launches Follow-Up Strike on Houthi Radar Site

 "Early indications are that the Houthis' ability to threaten merchant shipping has taken a blow," the ministry said.

-Despite the optimistic strike assessments, U.S. officials have said they believe the Houthis are likely to retaliate.
+Despite the optimistic strike assessments, U.S. officials said they believe the Houthis are likely to retaliate.

 "My guess is that the Houthis are trying to figure things out on the ground and trying to determine what capabilities still exist for them," Sims said.
 "Their rhetoric has been pretty strong and pretty high, and I would expect that they will attempt some sort of retaliation."